Common Name: Mexican Burrowing Toad

 Size: 3 – 3.3 inches (75-85 mm)

-The Mexico Burrowing Toad is most evolutionary distinct species of frogs, with over a 190 million years of independent evolution.
-It is believed that the a fruit bat, polar bear, killer whale, kangaroo and human are more evolutionary similar than the Mexican Burrowing Toad to any other frog.
+The Mexico Burrowing Toad is the most evolutionary distinct species of frogs, with over a 190 million years of independent evolution.
+It is believed that the fruit bat, polar bear, killer whale, kangaroo and human are more evolutionary similar than the Mexican Burrowing Toad to any other frog.
 It is the only living species in the family Rhinophyrnidae, while the rest of them died out millions of years ago.

 As their name says, they are burrowing toads that live underground during the dry season.
 They have several adaptations to their underground life.
 They have strong hind legs with tubercles to help them with digging.
 Their weird nose helps them eating termites and ants, their primary food sources.